Life

 Media

-Channel 5 will be televising the 2022 season during the Christmas period, including the World’s Strongest Man heats and final, and the Giants Live World’s Strongest Man Arena Tour events, including Kordiyaka’s performance at Europe’s Strongest Man.
+Channel 5 have televised the 2024 season during the Christmas period, including the World’s Strongest Man heats and final, and the Giants Live World’s Strongest Man Arena Tour events, including Kordiyaka’s performance at Europe’s Strongest Man and at the World Tour Finals.
+These competitions are available to view on My5.